 Walk Right Back was released as a single back in 1961 reached #1 in the UK, #3 in Canada, #7 in the US and #8 in Australia.

 The track can be found on their album "The Golden Hits Of The Everly Brothers".

-Apparently Mark Knopfler of Dire Straits wrote this song for The Everly Brothers but they never released the song as a single.
+Why Worry was written by Mark Knopfler of Dire Straits for The Everly Brothers, but they never released the song as a single.

 It can be found on their 1985 album "Born Yesterday" and Knopfler has it on the Dire Straits album "Bothers In Arms".

-Thanks for stopping by this Dream By The Everly Brothers covers page.
-I hope the info here was useful.
+Thanks for stopping by my Dream by The Everly Brothers page and I hope you found the information here helpful.